-In addition to university performances and residencies, her choreography has recently been presented at the Delaware Contemporary,DuPont Environmental Education Center, and Triskelion Arts in NYC, and at the Oprah Winfrey Leadership Academy for Girls in South Africa.
+In addition to university performances and residencies, her choreography has been presented at the Delaware Contemporary,Performance Garage, DuPont Environmental Education Center, and Triskelion Arts, and at the Oprah Winfrey Leadership Academy for Girls in South Africa.
 In 2017 A.T. received a choreographic fellowship through the Delaware Division of the Arts.

-York and Philadelphia, working with choreographers Myra Bazell, Tania Isaac, Stephan Koplowitz, Philadanco II, Mary Anthony, Donald McKayle, and the Sokolow Dance Foundation.
+As a performer, A.T. danced in New York and Philadelphia, working with choreographers Myra Bazell, Tania Isaac, Stephan Koplowitz, Philadanco II, Mary Anthony, Donald McKayle, and the Sokolow Dance Foundation.

 She holds a BA in Dance from Radford University and an MFA from the University of Oregon.
 A.T. is a Visiting Assistant Professor in the Department of Theatre & Dance at Washington College where she directs the Dance Minor program.